tnramalho/rockets-sdk/packages/rockets-server-auth/README.md

 ### Quick Start

-This tutorial will guide you through setting up a complete authentication system with the Rockets SDK in just a few steps.
+This tutorial will guide you through setting up a complete authentication system with Rockets Server Auth in just a few steps.
 We'll use SQLite in-memory database for instant setup without any configuration.

 ### Basic Setup